Black Isle Community Car Scheme

 We have made arrangements to ensure that snow and ice are treated at the front of the Dingwall branch surgery when bad weather strikes.
 However, we cannot guarantee that the High Street access path will be treated so we would ask that you do not use this entrance/exit from the building, please use the car park side entrance in bad weather.

 Patient Safety - Medicine Sick Day Rules

 As part of a Patient Safety initiative, NHS Highland have produced a reminder of what medicines patients should temporarily STOP taking when they become ill, if that illness could cause dehydration.
-For more details, please see the column on the right or speak to a member of the team.
-Cards are available at reception
+For more details speak to a member of the Medical Staff.
+Cards are available at reception.

 Extended Hours - Every Wednesday